kk-sw/database-concepts/PITCHME.md

 ### ACID (Transaction Control)

 @ul
-- What to see and when
+- Who sees what changes and when
-- Isolation of the operations at the same time !!!!!!!!!!
+- Transaction = operations in a bundle
 - ACID (transaction control)
-    - Atomic:       All operations in a transaction succeed or every operation is rolled back.
+    - Atomic:       All operations succeed or roll-back (state before)
-    - Consistent:   On the completion of a transaction, the database is structurally sound.
+    - Consistent:   On completion the database is in correct state
-    - Isolated:     Transactions do not contend with one another.
+    - Isolated:     Transactions do not disturb/effect another
-    - Durable:      The results of applying a transaction are permanent, even in the presence of failures.
+    - Durable:      Results are permanent, even if error'd
 - 4 levels of ACID
     - Speed vs trust